garagesteve1155/FunctionFormer2/README.md

 Put LLM_Reasoning_Engine.py in the same folder as the launcher you plan to run (Can be found in the LLM_Reasoning_Engine repo on this same Github).

+(Mistral Setup)
-(Mistral build) Download ALL of the files for Mistral 7B Instruct v0.3 to a local folder, e.g.:
+Download ALL of the files for Mistral 7B Instruct v0.3 to a local folder, e.g.:

 C:/models/mistral-7b-instruct-v0.3